UnderJollyRogers/MYACTUATOR_CAN/README.md

 The objective of this project is to develop a library that allows communication with MYACTUATOR motors using the CAN protocol.

 ## Setting up
+If using Linux, there is no need for the installation of any particular driver to control the motors.
+More information is available in [myactuator](https://www.myactuator.com/)

 The library that enables CAN communication using Python is called `python-can`.
 To install this library, run:
 ```bash